JaneDuncann/cit281-p2/README.md

 - GitHub

 ## What I learned from this Project
-During this lab, I learned...
+During this project, I learned...
 - How to refactor code
 - To create functions getRandomLetter(), getRandomString(min, max), and getSortedString(string)
 - The difference between function expressions and function declarations and how to turn one into the other